The YamDaisy Project

 2014 Began working with Reservoir Neighbourhood House and held the Pop-Up Cafe there.

 2015 TASTY Pop-Ups at Darebin Community Health and Reservoir Neighbourhood House, and successful Catering Trial.

 2016 A YamDaisy Pop-Up Soup Bar at Reservoir Neighbourhood House and investigations of new ventures.

 2017 A year for research, review and analysis.

-2018 The search for a partner organisation with an industrial kitchen, clients who could use YamDaisy meals, and prepared to auspice us.
+2018 A new Business Plan.
+The search for an organisation with an industrial kitchen we can use and clients who could use YamDaisy meals.